A Typical Day

 The fourth grade students, who have just finished taking a vocabulary quiz in their Spanish class, have broken up into small literature circle groups and are discussing the latest chapters they have read from the gold rush novel, By the Great Horn Spoon.
 The fifth graders are busy preparing for their afternoon Multicultural Festival, where they deliver oral presentations about their family history to their parents, the teachers and students in the elementary grades.

 Meanwhile in the middle school grades, students are absorbed in a range of projects and activities.
-In English class, half of the Grade six students are choosing their best poem—the haiku? the free verse?—to present at the Grade 6-8 Poetry Reading before an audience of parents, teachers, while the other half are in art class, using their laptop computers to research the life and artwork of Vincent Van Gough.
+In English class, half of the sixth grade students are choosing their best poem—the haiku? the free verse?—to present at the Grade 6-8 Poetry Reading before an audience of parents, teachers, while the other half are in art class, using their laptop computers to research the life and artwork of Vincent Van Gogh.
 In the dance studio, the seventh grade girls are stretching at the barre, before they learn a new combination of jazz steps; while the seventh grade boys are in music class learning their choral parts for the Grade 6-8 musical.
 In the Spanish classroom, half of the eighth grade students are speaking in Spanish as they role-play visits to a Spanish pharmacy during which they describe their cold symptoms and ask for medicine, while the other half of the eighth grade class is in history—where they have been divided into two groups, the Spartans and the Athenians, and they are debating the Peloponnesian War.

 In the afternoon at 3 o'clock, all students assemble in their classrooms or with advising groups to close the academic day.
 At 3:15 pm students gather their books and backpacks.
 While some students will go home for the afternoon, others will stay and head off to their after-school activities.